splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.rst

 .. _ec2-otel-collector-serverless:

-Send serverless spans through the Splunk OpenTelemetry Collector
+Send serverless spans directly to Splunk Observability Cloud
 =====================================================================

-By default, the Splunk OpenTelemetry Lambda Layer sends telemetry to Splunk Observability Cloud endpoints, without using a Collector.
+By default, the Splunk OpenTelemetry Lambda Layer sends telemetry to a Collector running alongside the Lambda.

-Though not required, deploying a Splunk OTel Collector in the same virtual private cloud (VPC) of your Lambda can reduce latency in some cases.

-To send spans to the Splunk OTel Collector from an AWS Lambda function instrumented using the Splunk Lambda layer, follow these steps:
+To send spans directly to Splunk Observability Cloud from an AWS Lambda function instrumented using the Splunk Lambda layer add the following environment variables:

-#.
-Deploy the Collector in Gateway mode in a service your Lambda can reach, for example EC2.
-See :ref:`collector-gateway-mode`.
-#.
-Install the Splunk OTel Lambda layer.
-See :ref:`instrument-aws-lambda-functions`.
-#.
-Navigate to :guilabel:`Configuration` > :guilabel:`Environment variables`, then select :guilabel:`Edit`.
-#.
-As you're sending telemetry to the Collector, delete the ``SPLUNK_REALM`` environment variable.
-#.
-If you've already set the access token in the Collector configuration, delete the ``SPLUNK_ACCESS_TOKEN`` environment variable.
-#.
-Add the following environment variables:

-   -  ``OTEL_TRACES_EXPORTER`` with the value ``otlp_proto_http``
+- ``OTEL_EXPORTER_OTLP_TRACES_PROTOCOL`` with the value ``http/protobuf``
-   -  ``OTEL_EXPORTER_OTLP_ENDPOINT`` with the value ``<collector-gateway-ip-or-dns-name>:4318``
+- ``OTEL_EXPORTER_OTLP_TRACES_ENDPOINT`` with the value ``https://ingest.<realm>.signalfx.com/v2/trace/otlp``, substituting ``<realm>`` with the name of your organization's realm.